Sainte-Agnes, Alpes-Maritimes tourism & sightseeing

 Despite its proximity to the coast (3 miles from Menton as the crow flies but a 20 minute drive along the steep winding road) the village stands high on a rocky hill giving it very far reaching views across the landscape and the Mediterranean, with mountains rising steeply all around the viillage, together creating a significant part of the appeal of Sainte-Agnes.

 Next stroll along the cobbled streets and through vaulted passages enjoying the medieval feel to Sainte-Agnes, enhanced by numerous small architectural details, while enjoying the small art shops and terraced restaurants along the way.
+Unlike some of the perched villages in this part of Provence, most of the houses in Sainte-Agnes have been restored.

 One particular highlight in Sainte-Agnes is the Church of Notre-Dame-des-Neiges, dating in part from 1535 although much of the present church is a reconstruction from 1744, hence the baroque design.